Provinces of Italy

-The provinces (province /it/; sing. provincia /it/) are the second-level administrative divisions of the Italian Republic, on an intermediate level between a municipality (comune) and a region (regione).
+The provinces of Italy (province d'Italia) are the second-level administrative divisions of the Italian Republic, on an intermediate level between a municipality (comune) and a region (regione).
 Since 2015, provinces have been classified as "institutional bodies of second level".

 There are currently 110 institutional bodies of second level in Italy, including 82 ordinary provinces, 2 autonomous provinces, 4 regional decentralization entities, 6 free municipal consortia, and 15 metropolitan cities, as well as the Aosta Valley region (which also exercises the powers of a province).

 Italian provinces (with the exception of the current Sardinian provinces) correspond to the NUTS 3 regions.

 Overview

 A province of the Italian Republic is composed of many municipalities (comune).
 Usually several provinces together form a region; the region of Aosta Valley is the sole exception—it is not subdivided into provinces, and provincial functions are exercised by the region.

 The three main functions devolved to provinces are: